 You were able to share a link on social media and see tons of traffic increase in a minute.
 That was a few years ago.

-But, now many things have changed largely.
-Facebook limited post reach and introduced a paid advertising method, which is so popular these days.
-It is called “Post Boost”.
+But, now, many things have changed largely.
+Facebook limited the reach of organic posts and introduced a paid advertising method, which is popular these days.
+It is called “Post Boost.”

 And to win social media marketing definitely, you should have a proper social media strategy.
 Else you don’t know what result you’d get by doing what.

 Luckily for you, there are tons of tools for social media marketing.